annaesvensson/yellow-blog/README.md

 ## How to edit a blog

 If you want to edit blog pages in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/blog/`.
 If you want to edit blog pages on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/2-blog` folder.
-Give it a try.
+Here are some tips.
+Prefix and suffix are removed from the location, so that it looks better.
+The file `content/2-blog/2020-04-07-blog-example.md` is available on your website as `http://website/blog/blog-example`.

 ## How to show blog information